nicolasgarnier/dart-pub-packages-dependency-finder/README.md

 Where:

  - `<package_name>` Is the name if the dependency package you are looking for dependents of.
  - `--skip-downloads` This will skip downloading the latest version of all packages.
-You can use that on subsequent searches to avoid re-dowanloading everything which is slow.
+You can use that on subsequent searches to avoid re-downloading everything (which is the slow part).

 ##Example usage